 Without Blender (Traditional Method)

 - Add 2 cups of plain yogurt to a large bowl.
-Using a handheld wooden churner (mathani) or Wire whisk, whisk the yogurt until smooth and creamy.
+Using a handheld wooden churner (mathani) or wire whisk, whisk the yogurt until smooth and creamy.

 Notes